odbvue/odbvue/apps/wiki/guide/i13e/cicd/development-lifecycle.md

 ```

 > [!IMPORTANT]
 > We do NOT publish to npm from this repository.
 Versioning is used for release notes and artifact tagging only.
 Tags (vX.Y.Z) are created and pushed manually to control release timing.
+If the CI versioning step fails, fix the pending changesets and re-run the workflow.